 SURP is an 10-week full-time program.
 Interns will spend 8 weeks in Charlottesville as well as participate in a week of pre- and post- internship work prior to arriving and after completion of the program.
-Interns arrive in Charlottesville in early June and depart early August.
-Interns must be able to commit to the full 10 weeks of the program (including weekends).
+Interns spend the entirety of June and July in Charlottesville, and must be able to commit to the full 10 weeks of the program (including weekends).

 - To strengthen the skills needed to successfully complete a doctoral program in education research

-- To diversify the field of education research and broaden the range of perspectives
+- To diversify and broaden the range of perspectives within the field of education research

-- To attract the most competitive, diverse group of students to the Curry School of Education graduate programs, like Education Psychology-Applied Development Science (M.Ed. & Ph.D.), Education Policy, and Research Statistics and Evaluation.
+- To attract the most competitive, diverse group of students to the Curry School of Education and Human Development graduate programs, like Education Psychology-Applied Development Science (M.Ed. & Ph.D.), Education Policy, and Research Statistics and Evaluation.

-SURP participants have gone on to graduate programs in applied developmental and educational psychology, public policy, applied behavior analysis, urban education, school psychology, higher education, and mental health counseling.
-Additionally, we have graduates working across the country at research labs, public schools, research and policy institutes and the Peace Corps.
+Former SURP participants have gone on to pursue graduate programs in applied developmental and educational psychology, public policy, applied behavior analysis, urban education, school psychology, higher education, and mental health counseling.
+Additionally, we have alumni working across the country at research labs, public schools, research and policy institutes, and the Peace Corps.